ndouellette/writing.evbogue.com/src/documents/posts/deploy.html.md

 Why?
 Because the age of centralized apps is fading.
 In the near future, we'll look back at 2006-2012 as if remembering a bad SWSX hangover.
 Why?
 Because almost every centralized service is being replaced by an ultra-fast distributed Node.js app.

 Do you want collaborative editing?
 We have that.

 Do you want a chat room?
 We have plenty of those?

-DO you want realtime analytics?
+Do you want realtime analytics?
 No. Really.
 Real time.
 And not simultaneously mega-corp spyware.

 Do you want a simple blog engine?
 Code one yourself.

 2013 is the year of deployment.
 Hundreds of tiny personal apps are in your future.